Our Journey Westward

 Living Math

-Because we purposely spend a day or two a week outside of the math textbook, we’re able to get in lots of hands-on math.
-These living math lessons have been SO good for conceptual understanding and practice of higher order thinking skills.
+Because we purposely spend a day or two each week outside of the math textbook, we’re able to get in lots of hands-on math.
+These living math lessons have been SO good for conceptual understanding and practice of higher-order thinking skills!

 Living Math Resource Page